-Of course, I am not talking about consistently grazing on Protein.
+Of course, I am not talking about consistently grazing on Protein because we don’t need nearly as much protein as we consume.
 I am talking about adding a small percentage of Protein to every meal that you eat.
 Even if that means a little snack, even if that means you are normally going to have a tablespoon of Almond Butter or add a little bit of chicken or a little bit of egg.

 Another quick, extremely practical and very effective daily protein source would be your favorite crazy bulk supplement which will not only make you feel fuller for longer but it will also massively help you with your muscle building goals and fitness workout results.